top of page

 Major Aaron Bricewick had a bad feeling about this.

-He’d taken this short journey in the uncomfortable Humvees a few times now, and the convoy had never stopped.
+He’d taken this short journey in the uncomfortable Humvees a number of times, and the convoy had never stopped.

 He glanced at the bag that sat by his feet.
 The laptop was standard government-issue and didn’t have any sensitive information on it, but it could still be useful to Taliban terrorists who knew what they were doing.